 I got a referral to a physical therapist, who tried to help, but there’s not a lot you can do with a woman who’s eight months pregnant when it comes to physical therapy and the pelvic region.

 I thought things would get better after I had the baby, and I wasn’t carrying around an 8 lb bowling ball in my tummy anymore.
 My initial recovery went well enough according to my doctors, and after six weeks I was at the gym taking every yoga class they offered.
-I took it easy of course, but I could feel myself getting better, recovering.
-I went for walks at the park, nothing too strenuous of course.
+I took it easy, of course, but I could feel myself getting better, recovering.
+I went for walks at the park, nothing too strenuous.
 I thought I was getting better.